Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 From which device is the access coming?
 Is it managed?
 Is it compliant?
 Conditional Access checks these factors.

-Minimize Access
+Minimise Access

 The principle of least privilege applies.
 Only necessary rights, only for the necessary time.
 Just-in-Time access becomes the standard.